Britain's Prince William calls for end to ivory trade on China visit

 William's trip to China is the first high-level British royal visit since Queen Elizabeth and her husband, Prince Philip, came in 1986.

-It follows rancor between London and Beijing over pro-democracy demonstrations last year in the former British colony of Hong Kong.
+It follows rancour between London and Beijing over pro-democracy demonstrations last year in the former British colony of Hong Kong.

 William, Queen Elizabeth's grandson and second-in-line to the throne, told Chinese President Xi Jinping on Monday that he hoped China could become a leader in protecting animals.